 Will students live on campus?

 Students who need to stay on campus will be able to arrange accommodations through Housing.
+Students will need to make arragnements on their own.
 Students are not required to live on campus.

 Footnotes